byronwall/excel-vba-book/book/05-overview-of-values-and-formulas/05-02 simple-manipulations-one-steppers.md

 ## simple manipulations (one steppers)

 This section will focus on simple manipulations.
-Simple manipulations generally take a two step process: identify a `Range` to work with and then do something to that `Range`.
+Simple manipulations generally take a two step process:

+1. Identify a `Range` to work with
+2. Do something to that `Range`

 In a lot of cases, the `Range` contains multiple cells and may be iterated through a cell at a time to apply the action.

 These simple manipulations truly are simple.
 It includes things like: